Sulagna-Dutta-Roy/Webeginner-projects/Flappy Bird Clone/README.md

 # FLAPPY BIRD
+## Problem Statement
+To make a Flappy Bird game

-## About
+## Description
-This is Flappy Bird clone.
-The player controls the bird, which moves persistently to the right.
+Flappy Bird is an arcade-style game in which the player controls the bird Faby, which moves persistently to the right.

+The player is tasked with navigating Faby through pairs of pipes that have equally sized gaps placed at random heights.

 The main objective of the player is to gain the maximum points by defending the bird from hurdles.

+## Technologies used
-This is build using Python and Pygame library.
+Python and Pygame library

 ## Screenshots